Batonde/GroupProject/README.md

 Cmpe 331 Group project Group ETA

-Batuhan Önde
+Batuhan Önde.

-Emel Doğru
+Emel Doğru.

-Emin Yavaş
+Emin Yavaş.

-Aleyna Buse Özel
+Aleyna Buse Özel.

 We want to create a electronic meter with using arduino